Immigration Services Funding

 Archive

-Removal Defense Program
+Removal Defense (RD) Program

 As authorized by Welfare and Institutions Code Sections 13302-13307, the CDSS funds eligible nonprofit organizations to provide pro bono removal defense services throughout California.